LilaRest/bulb/bulb_docs/sessions.md

 <br/>
 <br/>

-Once again, if you want to apply specifics restrictions (based on permissions) to views, you can use the **`permission_required`** decorator imported from **`bulb.contrib.auth.decorators`**.
-This decorator takes as arguments : the **codename** of the permission and optionally, the url to which redirect the user if he hasn't the permission required.
+Once again, if you want to apply specifics restrictions (based on permissions) to the views, you can use the **`permission_required`** decorator imported from **`bulb.contrib.auth.decorators`**.
+This decorator takes as arguments : the **codename** of the permission and optionally, the url toward which the user will be redirected if he hasn't the permission required.
 Or else, you can directly define the BULB_HOME_PAGE_URL in your **settings.py** file.
 <br/>
 > <small>views.py</small>
 ```python